 - To the individual who is the subject of the personal information or to that individual’s personal representative;

 - To persons involved in your health care;

 - For notification for disaster relief purposes;

 - For national security or intelligence purposes;

-- To law enforcement officials or correctional institutions; or
+- To law enforcement officials or correctional institutions;

 - For which an authorization is required.

-You may ask in writing for the specific reasons for an adverse underwriting decision.
+Basis for Adverse Underwriting Decision: You may ask in writing for the specific reasons for an adverse underwriting decision.
 An adverse underwriting decision is where we decline your application for insurance, offer to insure you at a higher than standard rate, or terminate your coverage.

 Your state may provide for additional privacy protections under applicable laws.
 We will protect your information in accordance with these additional protections.